misken/whatif/README.md

 .. code::

     cd whatif
     pip install .

 Getting started
 ---------------

-See the [Getting started with whatif](TODO) page in the docs.
+See the materials in the blog posts and course webs listed above.

 License
 -------